Competitive Comparison

 AI-Powered Coverage.
 Human Adversarial Depth.

-Synack combines Sara AI Pentesting for continuous AI-powered testing and coverage expansion with the Synack Red Team for human adversarial validation – across every asset type enterprises need to protect.
-When compliance, custom applications, internal environments, and human accountability matter, Synack delivers what autonomous web-only tools cannot.
+Synack combines Sara AI Pentesting for continuous, machine-scale coverage with the Synack Red Team for human adversarial validation — across every asset type enterprises need to protect.
+When accountability, federal authorization, finding quality, and internal environments matter, Synack delivers what an open crowd marketplace cannot.

 AI finds more.
 Humans prove what matters.